Wistory/sdk.android/README.md

 ```

-And initialize library in application class :
+And initialize library in application class:

 ```kotlin
 class App : Application() {